netdata/netdata/docs/guides/deploy/ansible.md

-In this guide, we'll walk through the process of using an [Ansible playbook](https://github.com/netdata/community/tree/main/netdata-agent-deployment/ansible-quickstart) to automatically deploy the Netdata Agent to any number of distributed nodes, claim each one to your Netdata Cloud account to create an infrastructure monitoring solution in a matter of minutes.
+In this guide, we'll walk through the process of using an [Ansible playbook](https://github.com/netdata/community/tree/main/netdata-agent-deployment/ansible-quickstart) to automatically deploy the Netdata Agent to any number of distributed nodes, manage the configuration of each node, and claim them to your Netdata Cloud account.
+You'll go from some unmonitored nodes to a infrastructure monitoring solution in a matter of minutes.

 ## Prerequisites